drag

 Experience: You must have a degree in either sustainability, environmental science or environmental management, plus industry knowledge of market developments.
 Company-specific knowledge is also necessary, and most likely prior experience in the sustainable fashion sector.
 It is a highly specialised role, so keep learning and gaining experience in the sustainable fashion space if you’re intrigued by this job.

 Where to apply: You can expect to see more and more of these roles popping up over the next few years.
 Big Australian retailers like David Jones, Country Road Group and The Iconic – whose sustainability officer we interviewed here – all have them.
-Of course, there are far more of these roles available in Europe and the US.
+More of these roles are available in Europe and the US.

 Authenticity expert